defactor-com/documentation/docs/engage/front-end-ui/admin-section/token-settings.md

 - Add, edit, and manage tokens available within the ecosystem.
 - Define chain-specific contract addresses for tokens.
 - Set price sources (fixed values or Coingecko integration).
-- Maintain token metadata such as names, symbols, and logos.
+- Maintain token metadata such as logos and pricing details.
+  - *Note: names, symbols, and decimals (precision) are automatically fetched from the token contract and cannot be changed manually.*

 This ensures that all staking, governance, and buyback activities reference validated token configurations.

+---

 ## Managing Tokens

 ![Manage Tokens Table](../../../../static/img/front-end/engage/admin-token-manage-tokens-table.png)

 The **Manage Tokens** table displays all registered tokens with key details:
-- **Name**: Full token name.
+- **Name**: Full token name (fetched from the contract).
-- **Symbol**: Short symbol identifier.
+- **Symbol**: Short symbol identifier (fetched from the contract).
 - **Chain(s)**: Blockchain(s) where the token contract exists.
-- **Precision**: Number of decimals supported by the token.
+- **Precision**: Number of decimals supported by the token (fetched from the contract).
 - **Source**: Determines pricing reference:
   - **Fixed**: Price is manually set and remains constant.
   - **Coingecko**: Live market price fetched using the Coingecko API.

 From this view, administrators can:
 - Verify token details before pool creation.
-- Edit token entries to adjust pricing or contract details.
+- Edit token entries to adjust pricing, contract addresses, or logos.
 - Ensure consistent token metadata across the platform.

+---

 ## Adding a Token